JAPJEET01/Motorola_Project/README.md

 ### Server

-1. Open a terminal and navigate to the project directory (Motorola_internet_project).
+1. Open a terminal and navigate to the project directory (Motorola_Project).

 2. Run the server: